 Safety

-In 2018, more than 100 law enforcement officers were killed either accidentally or intentionally while attempting to perform their duties, according to data from the Federal Bureau of Investigation.
-While the number of officers killed illegally in 2018 represents an increase from 2017, that figure is down from a high of 72 in 2011.
+While the number of officers killed illegally that year represents an increase from the previous year (46 felonious killings), that figure is down from a high of 72 back in 2011.

 The FBI’s data does not specify in which city each officer was killed, but by comparing state-level data on killings of law enforcement officers with employment levels of police in each city, we can paint a picture of how dangerous being a cop in each town is likely to be.